Stroke is South Carolina's 5th Biggest Killer.

 Red, black and white Signs of Stroke Graphic

-Stroke: What Increases Your Risk?
+What Increases Your Risk for a Stroke?

-• High Blood Pressure is the strongest predictor of a stroke.
+• High blood pressure is the strongest predictor of a stroke.
 Someone with high blood pressure has a much greater chance of stroke before age 80.

 • Race: Blacks and Hispanics are more prone to stroke.

-Reduce Your Stroke Risk:
+Reduce Your Stroke Risk

-Why choose a hospital with a designated Stroke Center?
+Why Choose a Hospital with a Designated Stroke Center?

 Stroke is a medical and/or surgical emergency.
 Governing bodies verification and designation requirements set strict requirements, to include standards, clinical practice guidelines, and performance measurement for staffing of resources and specialists, response times, training, performance improvement and stroke prevention activities at stroke centers.
 Stroke centers have dedicated and organized stroke teams that respond promptly.
 The Stroke Medical Director (A physician responsible for stroke care) and Stroke Program Director are responsible to ensure compliance with the requirements, and for carrying out all activities associated with the stroke program.
 Hospitals that are not designated as stroke centers may have, and be staffed by, an emergency room physician but not have organized teams led by physicians trained in interventional neurological or surgical procedures to manage ischemic or hemorrhagic stroke.
 These facilities focus on evaluation, stabilization, and transfer to an appropriate facility for further care.